icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Keybase](https://keybase.io/) — Keybase is a cool FOSS alternative to Slack, it keeps everyone's chats and files safe, from families to communities to companies.
   * [Google Meet](https://meet.google.com/) — Use Google Meet for your business's online video meeting needs.
 Meet provides secure, easy-to-join online meetings.
   * [/meet for Slack](https://meetslack.com) - Start Google Meetings directly from Slack by using /meet in any channel, group or DM.
 Free without any limitations.
+  * [Livecycle](https://www.livecycle.io/) — Livecycle is an inclusive collaboration platform that makes workflows frictionless for cross-functional product teams and open source projects.
   * [MarkUp](https://www.markup.io/) — MarkUp lets you collect feedback directly on top of your websites, PDFs and images.
   * [meet.jit.si](https://meet.jit.si/) — One click video conversations, screen sharing, for free
   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 500k users.